rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 Block storage breaks those files into small components, meaning that if you need to perform a little change in a 80GB file you don't need to upload all the file again.
 In the Object storage, every record is a object and if you need to perform a change on it, you need to upload everything again BUT the access is faster because each object has a unique URL and you can index it better depending on the context.

+**Summary:**
+_This means, if you are using complete objects or only occasional changes, S3 is victorious.
+If you are doing complex read, write, change functions, then, absolutely, EBS is your knockout winner._

 ---